What are polls?

-While teaching her accounting class online in 2020, Rebecca used Poll Everywhere to ensure her students remained engaged and to build a sense of class community.
+While teaching her accounting class online in 2020, Associate Professor of Accounting Rebecca Lester used Poll Everywhere to ensure her students remained engaged and to build a sense of class community.
 She used the tool to pose icebreaker questions on an interactive map that allowed students to indicate where they were originally from (community building), hook students’ attention on key topics (pre-lecture questions), and promote student participation with leaderboards.
 Rebecca used Poll Everywhere to track participation and more easily recognize where students were falling behind.
 Although she used polls while teaching online, her tips and strategies can be easily implemented in in-person classes.

 View this video to hear Rebecca share how she used Poll Everywhere in her course.

 Glenn used polls and Zoom chat in his online and hybrid practical-writing classes.
 He posed light ice-breaker questions to build community, yes/no questions to gauge perceptions on writing rhetoric, and open-ended questions to encourage students to grapple with language, context, and meaning.
 In planning his move back to a fully in-person class, his challenge was to duplicate this engaging experience without using Zoom.
 By implementing polling and combining polling with Slack, Glenn can now offer these same activities in the in-person course.
 Students can access Slack via their devices in class to participate and engage with polling questions and each other.
 As an added benefit, Slack maintains a record of the conversations and poll results that both students and instructors can access later.

 How can I get started with using polls in my class?